Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Ranorex.md

 c:\\test\\mytestsuit.exe\|/testcase:addDataTest

-- **Document Type** -- This allows you to choose which document type the automated test script will be categorized under.
+- **Document Type**: This allows you to choose which document type the automated test script will be categorized under.
 - **Document Folder** --This allows you to choose which document folder the automated test script will be stored in.
-- **Version** -- The version of the test script (1.0 is used if no value specified)
+- **Version**: The version of the test script (1.0 is used if no value specified)
-- **Test Script** -- *This is not used with the Ranorex Engine since it only supports linked test scripts.*
+- **Test Script**: *This is not used with the Ranorex Engine since it only supports linked test scripts.*

 Once you are happy with the values, click \[Save\] to update the test case.
 Now you are ready to schedule the automated test case for execution.